TOAST-DOCS/ToastUI-Editor/ko/overview.md

 ## Pull Request Steps

-TOAST UI products are open source, so you can create a pull request(PR) after you fix issues.
+NHN Cloud UI products are open source, so you can create a pull request(PR) after you fix issues.
 Run npm scripts and develop yourself with the following process.

 ### Setup